gzalo/gzalo.com/content/articles/adc.en.md

 while(PIN_LOAD == 0) time++; // Wait for the capacitor to discharge and count the time
 ```

 The 16 bit output should then be scaled to get a correct value according to the resistor.
-To avoid wasting CPU time in the while loop, an internal capture module may be used to easily count the interval during which the pin was in a high state.
-This method works best with pins that feature Schmitt Trigger capability, since it helps to remove the dependence of the supply voltage in the measured times.
+To avoid wasting CPU time in the `while` loop, an internal capture module may be used to easily count the interval during which the pin was in a high state.
+This method works best with pins that feature Schmitt Trigger capability, since it helps to remove the dependency of the supply voltage in the measured times.